Skip to main content

 Connecting Supabase via OAuth

 That’s it.
 2 clicks and you’re connected.
-Dreamlit can now see your database and you’re ready to create workflows.
+Dreamlit is now connected to your database and you’re ready to create workflows.

 Need auth emails? (password reset, magic links, email verification) Check out our Supabase Auth Emails guide for one-click setup.